Across the Arctic Circle

 Day 8, Reykjavik

-Today you can explore Reykjavik on your own with recommendations from us.
-Consider taking a whale and puffin watching tour in the morning and visiting the Blue Lagoon spa in the afternoon.
+Today, explore Reykjavik on your own with recommendations from us.
+Consider taking a whale and puffin watching tour in the morning.
 You can also go on a guided bike tour, visit a nearby horse ranch, or just feed the ducks and swans by the picturesque lake in the center of town.

 Day 9, Blue Lagoon and Departure